vele616/monorepo/packages/jobboard/website/content/jobs/front-end-engineer-contract-remote-first-third-cmgKx.md

 applyUrl: "http://firstandthird.applytojob.com/apply/Z54PFWrhjm/Front-End-Engineer-contractremote"
 timestamp: 1618876800000
 hashtags: "#css,#javascript,#ui/ux,#html,#reactjs,#wordpress,#content,#git,#management,#photoshop"
-jobType: "other"
+jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/first-third"
 companyWebsite: "https://firstandthird.applytojob.com/apply/firstandthird.com"
-summary: "First+Third is searching for a front end engineer that has 2+ years of experience as a front-end developer."
+summary: "First+Third is searching for a Front End Engineer that has 2+ years of experience as a front-end developer."
 summaryBackup: "To apply as a front end engineer at First+Third, you preferably need to have some knowledge of: #css, #javascript, #ui/ux."
-featured: 20
+featured: 12
 ---

 ## Overview Of Role: